The Bloodstained Shadow: Plot

 Sandra's home is broken into, a copy of the painting from her scrapbooks is stolen, and she narrowly avoids death when the killer escapes.
 Don Paolo is then stabbed and nearly murdered in the cemetery, but he and the killer run in separate directions.
-Stefano follows a hunch and breaks into Signora Nardi's house, where he finds her son's bedroom and a typewriter.
+Stefano follows a hunch and breaks into Signora Nardi's house, where he finds her son's bedroom, the stolen notebook and disc, and a typewriter.
 The distinctive style of the keys suggests that she's been writing the threatening messages, and while Stefano then suspects she could be the killer, he finds her in the closet with her throat slashed.

 In the church, Nardi's son tries to strangle Don Paolo, but he is subdued and taken away.
-Stefano goes through notebooks, realizing a missing page was the same one the murdered girl grasped in her hand as she died.
+Stefano goes through the notebook, realizing the missing pages were the same ones the murdered girl grasped in her hand as she died.
 Stefano rushes back to the church and confronts his brother.
 He deduces that Nardi strangled the medium to prevent her from reporting her illegal abortions, but when Paolo was blackmailed by her, he killed the coven members and targeted other witnesses to stop the blackmail.
-Paolo was the girl's murderer all those years ago, and Stefano's flashbacks reveal him to be the only witness when he was a boy.
+Paolo was the girl's murderer all those years ago when he was at seminary school, and Stefano's flashbacks reveal him to be the only witness when he was a boy.
 Paolo voices his remorse for all he has done, and after he hallucinates that all of his victims are in the church with him, he rushes to the bell tower, despite Stefano's pleas, and commits suicide by jumping out.